chadsprice/dominion-bot-arena/README.md

 * Prosperity

 ## Running
 You can run the server yourself by downloading [dominion-bot-arena.zip](https://github.com/chadsprice/dominion-bot-arena/raw/master/dominion-bot-arena.zip).
-Extract the contents and execute `java -jar server.jar` in the main directory.
+Extract the contents and execute `java -jar dominion-bot-arena.jar` in the main directory.
 The default port is 8080, so navigate to `localhost:8080`.
 You can configure server settings via the `config` file in the main directory.

 ## Legal
 The original Dominion card game is created by Donald X. Vaccarino and published by Rio Grande Games.
 This fan project is in no way affiliated with either.